This blog post is part of “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

 Imagine staying in a cabin nestled in the wooded mountains with a view of a creek or waterfall.
 Each morning you can wake up to watch the sunrise over spectacular mountain vistas.
 Evenings can be spent stargazing on the deck or relaxing in the hot tub.
 Amenities also include large Hi-Def TVs for watching movies and pool tables for recreation.

-When you chose to stay in our nearby Amicalola Falls cabins, you will find that your getaway is much more enjoyable.
+When you chose to stay in a cabin, you will find that your getaway is much more enjoyable.
 Not only will everyone have their own space and privacy, but there will also be common areas where you and your group can enjoy all of the cabin's amenities together.
 Imagine soaking in your own private hot tub, grilling up your catch-of-the-day around your fire pit, playing a round of pool or Foosball in your game room, or watching a movie together as your fireplace crackles in the background.

 The perks to staying in a cabin rental are limitless, and the price is right.
 If you looked at the prices of our luxury rentals and compared them to an average hotel room, you would be shocked.
 The prices are very comparable (and in some cases, cheaper), and you actually get more bang for your buck.